 This trailing peperomia copes really well in typical household conditions — 40-50% humidity is sufficient.
 It can handle higher humidity too, just be sure the leaves are not kept wet for prolonged periods or this can lead to rot.
 My plant is in my living room which averages around 65% humidity + it’s really thriving.

 Fertilising can help to keep your peperomia hope strong + healthy — once every two-four weeks is adequate using a balanced houseplant fertiliser at half the recommended dilution rate.
 It’s not a heavy feeder so don’t worry if you are a bit more relaxed about this!
-Only fertilise during the growing season, not in autumn or winter.
+Only fertilise during the growing season, not in autumn or winter if you are in a very cold climate.
+Saying that, if you find your plants grow year-round, then more regular fertilising is fine.
+The easiest way to judge whether or not to feed is if your plant is actively growing.

 If you keep your plant correctly watered + fed in average humidity, pests are unlikely to cause you much of a headache with this plant.
 If your pep is in excessively dry, or hot conditions or has been allowed to dry out too severely, mealy bugs could become something to look out for — white cotton-wool like clusters around the stems, or bugs hiding under the foliage.
 You can treat this issue with a q-tip soaked in rubbing alcohol, or a insecticidal soap mix.
 Make sure all the affected area is treated sufficiently + repeat if necessary.